 There is a particular family in Australia who trace their lineage back to a William Murrells who arrived in the colonies of Australia as a young man.
 He married a very young lady called Emily Buffin and they proceeded to breed like rabbits.
 This is not their story

 Watch this space, but stay hydrated and don’t forget to sleep occasionally.

-fairy in flight My sister asked her Miss Nearly-three what sort of cake she would like for her impending birthday.
+My sister asked her Miss Nearly-three what sort of cake she would like for her impending birthday.
 Her mother hopefully showed her a picture of a cake in the theme of her new all time favourite television show “Bluey” (her psychopathic devotion to “Peppa Pig” having waned of late).
 “Nah!” said my niece.
-“I want a FAIRY cake” … And in that moment the family circle was complete.
-Don’t mess with the GOOD Fairy Miss Nearly-three’s grandmother had been required to play…
+“I want… Continue reading Going to the Fairies…

 A reference list for the children of James, Fanny and Jane Dyson

 I believe I have successfully reconstructed the baroque, Byzantine story of the first Mrs Dyson.
 I’m now prepared to state my theory and die on this hill if that be my fate.